One Urban Farmer’s Mushroom-Infused Skin-Care Routine

 Indy Officinalis, a multi-faceted model and farmer-forager with a captivating spirit.
-The Los Angeles-based model, sustainability activist, urban farmer, and Global Influencer Partner for Clarins manages a rooftop garden on Skid Row in downtown Los Angeles.
+The Los Angeles-based model, sustainability activist, urban farmer, and Global Influencer Partner for Origins manages a rooftop garden on Skid Row in downtown Los Angeles.

 Officinalis’s goal as an influential image-maker on social media is to educate and inspire her community to create a BIPOC community urban farm where she plans to teach Black and brown youth food sovereignty.
 She also works with the unhoused community in Los Angeles to distribute fresh produce and herbal teas to the houseless community, and has created a self-empowerment gardening program for individuals to grow their own food.
 Here, Officinalis details a week in her beauty routine.
 The following interview was told to Amanda Mitchell and has been edited for length and clarity.